AhmadEleiwa/POS-System/README.md

 By utilizing this web application, supermarkets can streamline their product and cart management processes, enhance customer service, and ensure accurate calculation of order totals for a seamless shopping experience.

 ## Features
-> Product Manpluation page
+> Product Management
 >
-> Muli-Cart Manpluation or POS page
+> Multi-Cart Management
 >
 > Search & Filteration system
 >
 > Category Manpluation page
 >
-> Unit of measure Manpluation page
+> Unit of measure Management
 >
 > Dashbaord for Users
 >